EQUUS Film Festival

 Thundering Hooves Children’s Art Project featuring Wild Horse Artist Melody Perez

-The Thundering Hooves Memorial Trail Ride, in memory of all the slaughter bound Horses, Burros and Mules that have been hauled through Marfa, Texas on THEIR LAST RIDE, will kick off on Tuesday, October 10th at 10am.
+The Thundering Hooves Memorial Trail Ride, in memory of all the slaughter bound Horses, Burros and Mules that have been hauled through Marfa, Texas on THEIR LAST RIDE, will kick off at a later date.
 Star, a beautiful Palomino Mare, will carry the “Saddle Of Hope” as symbol of hope …for the Horses and our commitment to end horse slaughter.
-The riders will ride to the Thundering Hooves Memorial Fence in Toyahvale, Texas with a closing ceremony on Wednesday, October 11, in memory of all animals that continue to suffer in the name of greed and progress.
+The riders will ride to the Thundering Hooves Memorial Fence in Toyahvale, Texas with a closing ceremony in memory of all animals that continue to suffer in the name of greed and progress.

 ABOUT THUNDERING HOOVES: